-Extremely useful reference source providing coverage off major topics in linguistics and second language acquisition, written by the worlds is leading scholars.
-The Libraries have purchased only the Foundation Collection.
-Click on the unlocked availability option on the left hand side to access the available essays.
+Extremely useful reference source providing coverage of major topics in linguistics and second language acquisition, written by the world's leading scholars.
+The Libraries have purchased the Foundation Collection and 2012-2022.
+Click on the unlocked availability option on the left hand side to access the available essays

-Extremely useful reference source providing coverage of major topics in literary studies written by the worlds leading scholars.
-The Libraries have purchased only those entries published in 2013-2015.
+Extremely useful reference source providing coverage of major topics in literary studies written by the world's leading scholars.
+The Libraries have purchased the Foundation Collection and 2012-2022.
 Click on the unlocked availability option on the left hand side to access the available essays.

 Explores the cultural, political, and historical events that have shaped the Latin American and Caribbean novel since the end of World War II.
 This book covers novels written in Spanish, Portuguese, French, Dutch, and Haitian Creole, and traces the profound influence of modernization, revolution, and democratization on the writing of this era